lab-mullon/lab-mullon.github.io/_posts/2023-03-14-ski-retreat.md

 <img src="/assets/images/ski-retreat-view.jpeg"  width="50%" style="display:block;margin-left:auto;margin-right:auto;">

-We discovered that our group is composed of quite good skiers (except Vitor in the baby slopes!).
+It was a great opportunity to discuss some theory while eating some raclette, as well as discovering the hidden skiing talents of the group (even Vitor managed to leave the baby slopes!).

-Congratulations Ewan for nailing the Le Mur Suisse for the first time, the only yellow slope of the park!
+Congratulations Ewan for nailing Le Mur Suisse for the first time, the only yellow slope of the park!

 <img src="/assets/images/ski-retreat-cover.jpeg"  width="75%" style="display:block;margin-left:auto;margin-right:auto;">